20steps/autotables-bundle/README.md

 The bundle searches for Doctrine annotations like *@Doctrine\ORM\Mapping\Column* and *@Doctrine\ORM\Mapping\Id*.
 If you want to give a different name, set an order value or for some other reason you can use the bundle's annotation *twentysteps\Bundle\AutoTablesBundle\Annotations\ColumnMeta*.
-Even getter methods may be annotated with the annotation, to create a column displaying the value returned by the getter.
-To be able to update the value, a setter of the same name has to be created (getFoo/setFoo).
+Even getter methods may be annotated with this annotation, to create a column displaying the value returned by the getter.
+To be able to update the value in this case, a setter of the same name has to be created (getFoo/setFoo).
 It's even possible to disable the editing of a column by using the
 *readOnly* property of the annotation.